-Held annually in more than 600 communities nationwide, the Alzheimer’s Association Walk to End Alzheimer’s® is the world’s largest event to raise awareness and funds for Alzheimer’s care, support and research.
-As part of this effort, Legacy Memory Care at OceanView held its 2nd annual walk on-campus to raise awareness and collect donations.
-Both residents and staff from our independent living, assisted living and memory care communities participated.
+The Alzheimer’s Association Walk to End Alzheimer’s® is held annually in more than 600 communities nationwide, making it the world’s largest event to raise awareness and funds for Alzheimer’s care, support and research.
+In continuing to support this effort, Legacy Memory Care at OceanView held its 3rd annual walk on-campus last month.

 If you would like to make a tax-deductible donation,